gogs/gogs/README.md

 ## 🔮 Vision

-The Gogs (`/gɑgz/`) project aims to build a simple, stable and extensible self-hosted Git service that can be setup in the most painless way.
-With Go, this can be done with an independent binary distribution across **ALL platforms** that Go supports, including Linux, macOS, Windows and ARM.
+The Gogs (`/gɑgz/`) project aims to build a simple, stable and extensible self-hosted Git service that can be set up in the most painless way.
+With Go, this can be done with an independent binary distribution across all platforms that Go supports, including Linux, macOS, Windows and ARM-based systems.

 ## 📡 Overview